 The spokesperson for Trek, Eric Bjorling, noted that the quick release part is a vendor-supplied part used by different bike brands.
 When a recall is due to a part supplied by a vendor, there’s a good chance that the recall may affect other brands using the part too.
 It brings to mind the recall affecting defective air bags.

-The law office of Wolf and Pravato will stay on top of this recall and note any other bike manufacturers that are added to the recall.
+The law offices of Wolf and Pravato will stay on top of this recall and note any other bike manufacturers that are added to the recall.

 If you’re unsure if your Trek bike is part of this recall, the Wisconsin-based bike company encourages you to bring your bike to a dealer for inspection.
 They said that they will replace the quick release lever free of charge.
 Trek is also offering a $20 coupon good for bike accessories made by Bontrager.